24 Fantastic Things to do in Basel, Switzerland

 Kunstmuseum Basel Interior

-The premier museum in Basel is the Kunstmuseum.
-The museum of fine arts houses permanent collections showcasing paintings from the 14th to the 20th century.
+The Kunstmuseum Basel is one of the most important art museums in Switzerland.
+This museum of fine arts houses permanent collections of paintings from the 14th to the 20th centuries.

-The museum itself is beautiful and if you are like us enjoy the works of van Gogh, Gauguin, and Cézanne or the 20th-century artists Picasso and Léger, you will love this museum.
+The museum itself is beautiful, and if you are like us, enjoy the works of van Gogh, Gauguin, and Cézanne or the 20th-century artists Picasso and Léger, you will love this museum.
 Admission is free every Tuesday, Wed, Thursday, and Friday after 5 pm.
-See what’s on at the Kunstmuseum on their website.

 9. Step Foot in Three Countries at The Dreiländereck (Three Country Corner)